arthking17/ansible_kubernetes_cluster_exemple/README.md

 ```
 $ ansible-vault create group_vars/all/vault
 ```
 - cmd to edit your vault file
 ```
 $ ansible-vault edit group_vars/all/vault
 ```

 ## Run a playbook

-- [ ] this cmd will ask for vault password use to encrypt encrypt_var used in the playbook
+- [ ] directly enter the vault pwd in terminal when using this cmd
 ```
 $ ansible-playbook -i inventory main.yml --ask-vault-password
 ```
-- [ ] with this cmd you have to create a file ( exple .vault.yml ) who will content your vaul password
+- [ ] with this cmd you have to create a file ( exple .vault_pwd.txt ) who will content your vault password
 ```
-$ ansible-playbook -i inventory main.yml --vault-id .vault.yml
+$ ansible-playbook -i inventory main.yml --vault-id .vault_pwd.txt
 ```